BitShares-Committee/proposals/160208_feeschedule.md

 operations, such as *proposals*, *withdraw permissions* as well as *account upgrades*.
 The committee will keep the option to change old (non basic) features and implement new features for **LTM-only** for a period of time and offer it to basic members only later.
-This way, we effectivley, upgrade memberships into premium products.
+This way, we effectively, upgrade memberships into premium products.

 Additionally, going forward with this fee schedule, we will track the **USD denomination** of fees and thus update the schedule if the valuation of BTS changes.